It4innovations/hyperqueue/README.md

 * **How HQ works?**

   You start a HQ server somewhere (e.g. login node, cloud partition of a cluster).
-Then you can submit your qjobs to the server.
-You may have hundreds of thousands of qjobs; they may have various CPUs and other resource requirements.
+Then you can submit your jobs to the server.
+You may have hundreds of thousands of jobs; they may have various CPUs and other resource requirements.

   Then you can connect any number of HQ workers to the server (either manually or via SLURM/PBS).
-The server will then immediately start to assign qjobs to them.
+The server will then immediately start to assign jobs to them.

-  Workers are fully and dynamically controlled by server; you do not need to specify what qjobs are executed on a particular worker or configure it in any way.
+  Workers are fully and dynamically controlled by server; you do not need to specify what jobs are executed on a particular worker or preconfigure it in any way.

-  HQ provides a command line tool for submitting and controlling qjobs.
+  HQ provides a command line tool for submitting and controlling jobs.

     <p align="center">
     <img width="600" src="docs/imgs/schema.png">